Best Waterproof Headphones Android Central 2020

 Best Value: TaoTronics SoundLiberty 53

-There are a lot of reasons to love the Jaybird Vista, but if they're too rich for your blood, another great choice comes from TaoTronics with its SoundLiberty 53.
+There are a lot of reasons to love the Jabra Elite Active 75t, but if they're too rich for your blood, another great choice comes from TaoTronics with its SoundLiberty 53.

 Once again in the form of true wireless buds, the SoundLiberty 53 have a lot going for them.
 There's an IPX7 waterproof rating, touch controls for controlling your music playback, five hours of battery per charge, and another 36 hours with the included case.

-We love that you can use Single mode for just listening to one earbud at a time, and unlike the Jaybird Vista, the SoundLiberty 53 support both SBC and AAC audio codecs.
-Add that together with a simple design and two colors to choose from, and you're getting an insane amount of value.
+We love that you can use Single mode for just listening to one earbud at a time, and the SoundLiberty 53 even support both SBC and AAC audio codecs.
+Add that together with a simple design, and you're getting an insane amount of value.

 - IPX7 waterproof